What is a Global WebFriend?

 1. Peace Corps World Wise Schools (by subject and country)

 3. Teaching Global Issues

-4. Understanding Kids Around the World
+4. TIME for Kids: Around the World

 6. National Geographic’s My Wonderful World

 9. UNC’s Culture Kit Lending Library (free!)

 Discover new mediums of communication with your WebFriend abroad.
 The following links introduce you to free communication tools.
 Many programs include a form of audio or audiovisual communication.
 The world is now smaller than you think.
 Take a chance, and see your students learning come alive!
 Click here to read our communication tips for classrooms.